 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by Orchard Books on September 1, 2009 and has 103 pages.
+fantasy that was published by Orchard Books on September 1, 2009 and has 103 pages.

 Explore it on Goodreads or Amazon.

 Illustrator: Adam Stower

 Other books by this author which I have reviewed include The Fire Within, Gauge, Glade, Grabber

 First in The Dragons of Wayward Crescent series for seven-to-nine-year-old middle-grade readers (and up!) and revolving around the mother and daughter Pennykettles who live in Scrubbley, England.

 I am OCD about reading things in order, and you don’t have to start with The Dragons of Wayward Crescent series before reading The Last Dragon Chronicles, but I’d recommend it.